-The riser connector will be a standard 164-pin x16 connector but pined out differently to create enough unused pins to route the RGMII interface through Riser 2.
-It will have an x16 PCIe Gen 3 electrical interface, which can be configured as 2 x8 if required.
-The placement of the rear IO connectors and layout of the components on the board must be made to support a MD2, low profile card in the Riser1 and a rIOM mounted on a riser carrier for Riser 2.
+The riser connector is a standard 164-pin x16 connector but pinned out differently to create enough unused pins to route the RGMII interface through Riser 2.
+It has an x16 PCIe Gen 3 electrical interface, which can be configured as 2 x8 if required.
+The placement of the rear IO connectors and layout of the components on the board must be made to support an MD2, low profile card in the Riser1 and an rIOM mounted on a riser carrier for Riser 2.
 Riser 3 on S2600JF supports off-board standard full height, full length I/O cards including double wide GPU boards.

-To support GPU boards, each riser will need to provide 66W of 12V power as well as 10W of 3.3V power in the case of 2 x8 boards being hosted in customized chassis.
-These risers would need to generate 20W of 3.3V, the number of 12amp pins on the riser having increased to accommodate this.
+To support GPU boards, each riser need to provide 66W of 12V power as well as 10W of 3.3V power in the case of 2 x8 boards being hosted in customized chassis.
+These risers need to generate 20W of 3.3V, the number of 12amp pins on the riser having increased to accommodate this.